Incentive Attacks in BTC: Short-Term Revenue Changes and Long-Term Efficiencies: Block Withholding Attacks

 \subsubsection{Profit Lag}

-In \figref{fig::weeks_withhold}, we display the profit lag of the adversary in terms of $\tau_0$ under the block withholding attack where we fix $\alpha=0.2$ for various $\beta$ and $\gamma_c$ values and with $p_1$ and $p_2$ that maximize $\rho$.
-Similarly in \figref{fig::weeks_withhold_alpha}, we display the profit lag of the adversary in terms of $\tau_0$ under the block withholding attack where we fix $\beta=0.25$ for various $\alpha$ and $\gamma_c$ values and with $p_1$ and $p_2$ that maximize $\rho$.
-We note that, based on our numerical evaluations, when the adversary maximizes $\rho$, the profit lag of the honest miners outside the pool approximately equals $\frac{1}{1-\gamma_c}$ with negligible deviations over different $\alpha$ and $\beta$ values, hence we do not plot it here.
+In \figref{fig::weeks_withhold_bwh_gamma_0_adv} (\figref{fig::weeks_withhold_bwh_gamma_05_adv} resp.), we display the profit lag of the adversary in terms of $\tau_0$ under PAW-Type-B where we fix $\gamma=0$ ($\gamma=0.5$ resp.) for all $\alpha$, $\beta$ values and with $p_1$ and $p_2$ that maximize $\rho$.
+It is clear from \figref{fig::withhold_short} that the adversarial profit lag is always below $2.5\tau_0$ (approximately $5$ weeks in BTC).
+Further, decreasing $\gamma$ increases the profit lag of the adversary as expected.
+On the other hand, increasing pool size increases the profit lag of the adversary.
+An interesting observation from \figref{fig::withhold_short} is that, as the adversarial fraction of hashpower $\alpha$ increases, the profit lag increases as well.
+For the sake of completeness, \figref{fig::withhold_short} also shows the profit lag of the honest miners outside the pool as they profit from the attack just like the adversary and their profit lag seems to depend directly on $\gamma$ and $\alpha+\beta$.

-It is clear from \figref{fig::weeks_withhold} that the profit lag is always below $2.53 \tau_0$ when $\alpha=0.2$ (approx. $5$ weeks in BTC).
-Note that, increasing pool size also increases profit lag of the adversary.
-An interesting observation from \figref{fig::weeks_withhold} is that increasing $\gamma_c$ decreases the profit lag only for smaller values of the pool hash ratio $\beta$.
-Similar observations can be made in \figref{fig::weeks_withhold_alpha} where increasing $\gamma_c$ decreases the profit lag only for smaller values of the adversarial hash ratio $\alpha$.
-Even more surprisingly, as the adversarial fraction of hashpower $\alpha$ increases, the profit lag increases as well.